top of page

 • “Dear Santa, if you could send me one thing I can’t buy, I’d ask for…”

-• “Dear Santa, I’m tired of pretending that I’m okay about…”
+• “Dear World, I’m tired of pretending that I’m okay about…and I am angry!"

 • “Dear Santa, thank you for…”